woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 == Changelog ==

 = 1.1.1 =
-* Fixed fatal error prior to PHP 5.5 caused by passing empty() a non-variables
+* Fixed fatal error prior to PHP 5.5 caused by passing empty() a non-variables.

 = 1.1.0 =
 * Improved flow after express checkout by removing billing and shipping fields and simply allowing shipping method selection.